PerfectlySoft/PerfectDocs/guide/Turnstile.md

 ### Installation

-In your Package.swift file, include the following line inside the dependancy array:
+In your Package.swift file, include the following line inside the dependency array:

 ``` swift
 // PostgreSQL